JayCallahack/Hardware-Information/Mouse_Information/README.md

 > Hard mousepads, usually made of plastic or aluminum, offer a smooth and consistent surface.
 When combined with PTFE or HDPE mouse skates, users can expect a fast and effortless glide.
 The skates make minimal contact with the hard surface, resulting in reduced friction and quick movements.

 * **Glass Mousepads**:
 > Glass mousepads provide a unique surface for mouse movement.
 When using specialized glass skates, users can achieve precise and controlled movements on these smooth surfaces.
 Glass skates are designed to offer high friction on glass mousepads, allowing for accurate tracking and reduced slippage.
+Be careful though, using glass or saphire skates can easily ruin your glass mousepad, and does not make for a good expirance.

 ## Importance of Choosing the Right Mouse